Evidence for ABA Therapy: Summary of Research Articles

 - This study shows that treatments based only on ABA produce far more significant results that using a variety of methods.

-- With ABA kids learn at a rate that is equal to or even better than normal development, with eclectic method you get “well below normal” (even if taught intensively).
+- With ABA kids learn at a rate that is equal to or even better than normal development, with an eclectic method you get “well below normal” (even if taught intensively).

 - This study follows 61 children diagnosed with Autistic Disorder or Pervasive Developmental Disorder-Not Otherwise Specified (PDD-NOS).
 The children were assigned to 3 different groups: (A) Intensive Behavior Analytic Treatment Group (IBT), (B) Autism Educational Programming Group (AP), or (C) Generic Educational Programming Group (GP).
 The IBT group consisted of 29 children.
 The AP and GP group consisted of 16 children each.